nagasudhirpulla/taming_python/blog/skills/keycloak_password_otp.md

 <hr>

-- In this post we will learn how to setup a PostgreSQL database for Keycloak and configure Keycloak to use that database
+- In this post we will learn how to setup Password policy and Two factor authentication in keycloak
 -   By default keycloak comes with a file based database to store the data like users, clients, credentials etc. on the disk
 -   However in production scenarios, it is advisable to use a robust database like PostgreSQL database for storing the Keycloak data